AKSW/ldwpo/tools/README.md

-Report Generator
+Generating a report
 ===
-To use lodFlowReport Tool:
+To use lodFlowReport tool:
 * go to the folder "tool/"; and
 * run "$ java -jar lodflowReport.jar".
 The command will output a help message for the Report Generator tool.

-Workflow Execution
+Running a workflow
 ===
-To use Workflow Execution Tool:
+To use lodflowEngine tool:
 * go to the folder "tool/"; and
 * run "$ java -jar lodflowEngine.jar".
 The command will output a help message for the Workflow Execution Tool.